Kulsoom-Hisam/IDCE-3024_Mapping-Covid-Cases/README.md

 from google.colab import files uploaded = files.upload()
 ```
 I manipulated the data from the original dataset.
-Since I wanted to track covid cases over time for selected European countries, I made another CSV file where I filtered the data for only European countries and changed the date column to days to track Covid-19.
-The time period if from Jan 22,2020 to May 28,2021.
+Since I wanted to track the number of COVID cases over time for selected European countries, I made another CSV file where I filtered the data for only European countries and changed the date column to number of days to track Covid-19.
+The time period is from Jan 22,2020 to May 28,2021.
 A snapshot of my data file is given below:

 ![Filtered-data](Images/filtered-data.png)